-The most frequently reported category of HIT-RELATED DEVICE Incidents shown in this figure involved Electronic health record (EHR) or component of EHR, accounting for more than one-third (n = 55; 34.2%) of No harm reports.3
+The most frequently reported category of HIT-RELATED DEVICE Incidents shown in this figure involved Electronic health record (EHR) or component of EHR, accounting for half (n = 101; 50.5%) of incidents.

-HIT-RELATED DEVICE Incidents involving four types of HIT devices were associated with harm: Electronic health record (EHR) or component of EHR, Human interface device (e.g., keyboard, mouse, touchscreen, speech recognition system, monitor/display, printer), Automated dispensing system, and Other type of HIT device.
+HIT-RELATED DEVICE Incidents involving four types of HIT devices were associated with harm: Electronic health record (EHR) or component of EHR (e.g., Computerized provider order entry (CPOE) system (n=14; 13.9%), Pharmacy system, Electronic medication administration record (e-MAR), Clinical documentation system (e.g., progress notes), Clinical decision support (CDS) system), Human interface device (e.g., keyboard, mouse, touchscreen, speech recognition system, monitor/display, printer)\, Automated dispensing system\, and Other type of HIT device\.

-Please note: The data presented in this figure represents a relatively small portion (177 reports) of the entire data set.
+Please note: The data presented in this figure represents a relatively small portion (200 reports) of the entire data set.
 The addition of even small numbers of reports could produce substantial changes in the percentages presented here.
 No inferences should be drawn from this small number of reports.
 For this figure, all Incident reports with EXTENT OF HARM reported were classified as either No Harm, or Harm (i.e., Mild harm, Moderate harm, Severe harm or Death).
 Reports of Unknown harm were excluded from the analysis.

-The presentation of percentages differs on this chart because the use of data suppression during the non-identification process prevents the NPSD from precisely identifying the denominator used to calculate the percentage.
+&lt;sup>4 The presentation of percentages differs on this chart because the use of data suppression during the nonidentification process prevents the NPSD from precisely identifying the denominator used to calculate the percentage.
 The NPSD therefore presents the percentage calculated by the PSOPPC during their analysis, and the sample size of reports that represent the percentage.